mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 But, when the circumstances are changed: well, you cannot accept your calmness and tranquility [that] you have experienced; [you] cannot maintain [it].
 Immediately, it's gone.
 So you are confused, very much.
 I know several examples in the United States.

-But at a certain stage, under certain circumstances, for instance Burma, or wherever – if you are right in the middle of a monastery in Burma, you can follow the rules, the strict practice, very much.
-And you attain enlightenment.
+But at a certain stage, under certain circumstances, for instance Burma, or wherever – if you are right in the middle of a monastery in Burma, you can follow the rules, the strict practice, very much, and you attain enlightenment.
 But when you come to the United States – completely different situation, okay?
 Very different situation.
 And then, weeds come back.
 It's really so.

 Well, I don't mean it is good or bad, right and wrong.
 We should know that is life.
 That is life, okay?
 These [are] human beings; we should know that.